What is Counter Culture and How it is Different from 60s?

 Counter culture.
 The idea, that a group of people can create a culture that runs counter to (and even directly opposes) the dominant mainstream culture, has been with us for centuries.
 It wasn’t until the global spread of the hippie counter culture in the 1960s that we started to see the power and prevalence of these concepts in the modern world.

-Since the sixties and the “Summer of Love” of 1967, counter culture and even its very concept has changed radically.
+Since the sixties and the “Summer of Love” of 1967, counter culture and even its very concept have changed radically.
 Here are just three ways that these cultures have changed.

 There is a certain audaciousness to the term the “Summer of Love,” considering it was associated with widespread “peace and love” at a time when the civil rights movement was still being fiercely fought across America.
 The great divide between these movements brings up the question of which one was truly the counter culture?
 Was it the people at a music festival or was it the people in the streets fighting for the rights of themselves and marginalized people?
 Also, why is there such a divide between these two movements?